 Content calendars, content calendars…bloggers, you’ve got to have one!
 They help to keep you on track and always have the bigger picture in focus.
 Well, how do you exactly fill up your content calendar?
 I’m glad you asked!
 That’s what I’m going to talk to you about today!

-At the beginning of the month, I shared a post all about Why You Need A Content Calendar For Your Blog, and I had quite a few comments requesting that I share some tips on how to fill your content calendar.
+I have shared before all about Why You Need A Content Calendar For Your Blog, and I had quite a few comments requesting that I share some tips on how to fill your content calendar.
 While filling your content calendar may be a simple task for some of us, let’s be real – we can hit roadblocks and not know what to plan into our content calendar.
 It definitely happens to me!

 I have come up with some easy and simple ways to brainstorm content ideas so that you’ll always have something to write about.
 The best part?
 These ideas can help you fill up your content calendar (1 month – few months) in just ONE hour!
 I hope these ideas can be helpful to you!